 Step by Step process to setup Terrace Garden

-- Mix soil, compost, and sand with the help of hand hoe and shovel.
+- Mix soil, compost, and sand with the help of a hand hoe and shovel.

-- Fill the containers loosely with the gentle tap.
+- Fill the containers loosely with a gentle tap.
 The soil should settle, bearing one-inch headspace at the top for irrigation.

-- For the transplanted vegetables, where nursery must be raised, shallow pans and troughs can be filled with the fine mixture of soil, sand and compost and the seed should be sown.
+- For the transplanted vegetables, where the nursery must be raised, shallow pans and troughs can be filled with a fine mixture of soil, sand, and compost and the seed should be sown.
 The containers should be irrigated immediately after sowing.
-A layer of dry grass or straw is spread on top of the soil till the seedling start budding.
+A layer of dry grass or straw is spread on top of the soil till the seedlings start budding.
 And they are transplanted with one month of sowing.
 Now days portrays are employed for raising vegetable seedlings.
 Portrays are plus trays of 2 to 3-inch depth with the drainage hole.
-Initially, the ¼ portion of the plug is filled with compost and on seed is sown in each plug and cover the remaining with compost or sand mixed the compost.
+Initially, the ¼ portion of the plug is filled with compost and one seed is sown in each plug and cover the remaining with compost or sand mixed compost.
 The watering and other operations are like the above method.

 - All the vegetable and spice plants are raised in all the seasons.
-But the raising of vegetable should be avoided in summer seasons.
+But the raising of vegetables should be avoided in the summer seasons.

 - Spice Crops for Terrace Garden: turmeric, coriander, and Fenugreek seeds.